gregoriofs/Twitter-Clone/README.md

 Describe any challenges encountered while building the app.

+Working with the API was challenging at times as there were sometimes hard to understand errors.
+Additinally, the Layout of the views was hard to maintain constant sometimes as they had unexpected results.
 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.